greg7mdp/rippled/docs/sidechain/tests.md

 * Commit an amount above the account's balance (for both XRP and IOUs)

+* Commit to a door account from the door account.
+This should fail.

 ## Create claim id

 ### The following should fail